JohnCoene/javascript-for-r/_book/7-01-webpack-npm-intro.md

 # Managing JavaScript {#webpack-intro}

-Thus far, all of the JavaScript code written in this book was placed directly in the file that was imported in the front-end, be it htmlwidgets or shiny-related code.
+Thus far, all of the JavaScript code written in this book was placed directly in the file that was imported in the front end, be it htmlwidgets or Shiny-related code.
 While this works for the smaller projects, it is bound to lead to headaches for the larger ones.

 It's the same problem one faces when writing R code.
 While a small script of 300 lines of code will do the job, a large script of 10,000 lines quickly becomes unmanageable.
 Therefore when tackling more extensive projects, the R programmer will turn to solutions that enforce a specific file structure and provide utilities to harmonise how those files work together.
 Some of these solutions may include the drake [@R-drake] or targets [@R-targets] packages, both of which provide tools to manage complex workflows.
 Another method often used is to build the project as an R package, thereby enforcing a particular structure and enabling reproducibility, unit tests, and more.

 The issues mentioned above are also a concern in JavaScript though here one has to consider additional pitfalls.
 Like R, JavaScript is a continually evolving language, but while R code is written on version `4.0.0` will likely run fine on version `3.0.0` it is not precisely the case for JavaScript.
 As the language evolves and changes, web browsers have to keep up to support any new feature brought by new releases.

 Therefore JavaScript code that is written on the latest version may not run on all browsers.
-Also, consider that even if the latest versions of Google Chrome and Mozilla Firefox tend to support the latest JavaScript, users who visit your shiny applications or use your htmlwidgets may not have their browsers up to date.
+Also, consider that even if the latest versions of Google Chrome and Mozilla Firefox tend to support the latest JavaScript, users who visit your Shiny applications or use your htmlwidgets may not have their browsers up to date.

 In JavaScript, code mismanagement might be exacerbated because it often relies on other files such as CSS, JSON, images, and more, making it challenging to build robust projects.
 Moving an image from one folder to another or removing a CSS file may break an entire JavaScript project.